tistaharahap/neo-babix/README.md

 Ideally this strategy needs to be paired with the `neobabix.playbooks.fractalism.Fractalism` playbook.

+### DummyLong Strategy

+This strategy always returns an `Actions.LONG` signal.
+Useful for testing, don't use in production.

+### DummyShort Strategy

+This strategy always returns an `Actions.SHORT` signal.
+Useful for testing, don't use in production.

 ## Trade Lock

 Using `asyncio` lock mechanism, an `asyncio.Lock` object is passed every tick.
 This lock is observed by `neobabix.playbooks.Playbook` objects.
 Will only trade if the lock is free.